GC-20C-Text-Lab/ocr-benchmarking/README.md

 ## Input Data Format

-The pipeline expects:
-- TIFF files in `/tiffs`.
-Named `kbaa-p#ABC.tif`, where `ABC` is the three-digit page number (with leading zeros if necessary)
-- Ground truth text files in `data/ground-truth/txt`.
-Named `kbaa-p#ABC.txt`
+- The pipeline expects files to be located and named in accordance with the above [directory structure](#-directory-structure).
 - See formatting guidelines for ground truth text files in the [Ground Truth Guidelines](./ground-truth-guidelines.md)

 # 📊 Benchmarking